Published: 04 August 2018

 - Finally, transport your overheated dog to your vet.
 Call ahead so he can be alerted to prepare for your dog’s treatment.
 Your pet may have to receive oxygen, some fluids, and other treatments.
 With severe overheating, seizure and or cardiac arrest may occur

 We discuss this and other safety considerations on our First Aid for Dogs course.
+We have courses running in locations across Sussex and Surrey including Brighton & Hove, Angmering, Crawley and Guildford as well as London and Tamworth in the Midlands.

 Search archive by keyword...